Franco T.,

 No more implicit trust.
 None.

-Every single connection needs both authentication (proving who you are) and authorization (proving you’re allowed to do what you’re trying to do).
+Every single connection needs both authentication (prove who you are) and authorization (prove you are allowed to do what you are trying to do).
 There are no shortcuts here.

-Your policy engine becomes your central decision point, aggregating signals from multiple sources: device health, user behavior, location data, threat intel, time of day... all of that feeds into the decision of whether access is granted.
+Your policy engine becomes your central decision point, pulling together signals from multiple sources: device health, user behavior, location data, threat intelligence, time of day... all of that feeds into the decision on whether access is granted.

-And here's the critical part: these decisions happen in real-time, for every request.
+And here is the crucial part: these decisions happen in real time, for every request.
 Not just at login.
 Every time someone tries to access something.

-It's more overhead, sure.
-But it’s also the difference between an attacker hitting a wall at every step versus moving freely through your systems.
+It is more overhead, sure.
+But it is also the difference between an attacker running into a wall at every step versus moving freely through your systems.

 6. Change your monitoring strategy

-When you implement this model, your entire monitoring approach needs to change.
+When you implement this model, your entire monitoring approach has to change.

-You’re no longer just watching network traffic patterns.
-You’re observing user behavior, device health, and service integrity directly.
+You are no longer just observing network traffic patterns.
+You are monitoring user behavior, device health, and service integrity directly.
 How are they behaving?
-Are they complying with policies?
+Are they policy-compliant?
 Are there anomalies?

-This monitoring feeds back into your policy engine, creating this continuous feedback loop.
-Something looks off?
+This monitoring feeds back into your policy engine, creating that continuous feedback loop.
+Something looks odd?
 Your policies can automatically adjust access levels or trigger additional verification steps.

 One of our clients caught an account compromise within minutes because their monitoring flagged unusual access patterns.
 In the old model, it would have taken days or weeks to notice.